nishandhiS-96/Sum-rate-Maximization-and-Outage-Analysis-of-RIS-assisted-RSMA-System-under-EMI/README.md

 Here is a detailed description of the package:

 The code is implemented in the MATLAB environment.
-By running the script `main.m`, the simulation results corresponding to Figs. 5 and 6 of the paper can be reproduced.
+By running the script `Main.m`, the simulation results corresponding to Figs. 5 and 6 of the paper can be reproduced.
 The framework can also be extended by modifying the alternating optimization (AO) procedure, RIS phase-shift design, and precoding strategies to evaluate and compare different multiple-access schemes, including RSMA, NOMA, and SDMA.

 ## Abstract of the Article